SparkPost/support-docs/content/docs/reporting/analytics-report.md

 ## Deleting Your Reports

 Reports can only be deleted by the user that created them.
-To delete a report, first click on “View All Reports” in the upper right-hand corner, then under the “My Reports” tab, find the report you want to delete.
+To delete a report, first click on "All Reports” at the bottom of the sidebar, then under the “My Reports” tab, find the report you want to delete.
 The delete button is found in the dropdown menu on the right side of each report.
+You can also delete reports from the sidebar directly.

 ## Limits/Limitations